niels-slotboom/notes/Submanifolds.typ

     &= -cos^2 theta + sin^2 theta + underbrace(sin theta cos theta cot theta, =cos^2 theta)\
     &= sin^2 theta.
   $
   This is very clearly _not_ zero.
-We have thus found a counterexample to @naiveGuessAmbientIntrinsicCurvature[our naive guess]: the intrinsic curvature does not, in general, arise from a simple projection of the ambient curvature.
+We have thus found a counterexample to @naiveGuessAmbientIntrinsicCurvature[our naïve guess]: the intrinsic curvature does not, in general, arise from a simple projection of the ambient curvature.

   This is a good point to take a step back and generalise the insight, in order to build further intuition for why our guess cannot be correct.
 What we have done is the following: we took a flat manifold, $RR^3 without {0}$, and foliated it into surfaces that are scaled copies of the 2-sphere.
 Intuitively, spheres possess curvature---this is evident from the fact that their normal vector field varies as one moves along their surface.
 Our @naiveGuessAmbientIntrinsicCurvature[guess], however, attempted to capture something quite different: it projected the ambient curvature tensor (which vanishes in this case) onto the tangent bundle of the foliation (where it still vanishes).
 The projection $P R|_(T Sigma)$ captures only the part of the _ambient_ curvature that is tangential to the foliation; it entirely neglects how the surface itself bends within the ambient space.
 In other words, this projection measures the curvature of the background in which the leaves of the foliation live, but not how those leaves curve within it.
 The normal field vector plays no role in this projection.
 Hence, while $P R|_(T Sigma)$ may contribute to the intrinsic curvature $macron(R)$, it clearly does not suffice to determine it completely: the way in which the surface curves relative to the background also generates intrinsic curvature.